Understand a bit about

 How therapy can help

-Integrative therapy offers a comprehensive approach to managing depression, considering the interconnectedness of mind, body, and lifestyle.
+Therapy offers a comprehensive approach to managing depression, considering the interconnectedness of mind, body, and lifestyle.